Must Read: Aflatoxin Pet Food Recalls

-The FDA released an update on the original recall announcement adding over 1,000 lots of pet food manufactured by Midwestern pet, in their Oklahoma facility.
-Additionally, 70+ deaths have been reported with an additional 80+ pets ill.
+The FDA released an update on the original recall announcement adding over 1,000 lots of pet food manufactured by Midwestern pet.
+Affected foods were made in their Oklahoma facility.
+More than seventy deaths have been reported with an additional 80+ pets ill.

-What is not immediately clear to the public is that there are some clear quality control issues within Midwestern Pet’s manufacturing operations.
-For example, as foreshadowed in the original article below, it likely meant that they were not inbound testing their ingredients for safety and adequacy, and not outbound testing their final product for safety and nutritional adequacy.
-By the large expansion of the recall this appears to be true, and we can expect the number of reports of ill pets to increase, as well as further expansion of this recall.
+This recall indicates there are some clear quality control issues within Midwestern Pet’s manufacturing operations.
+As foreshadowed in the original article below, it likely meant that they were not inbound testing their ingredients for safety and adequacy.
+Midwestern was likely not outbound testing their final product for safety and nutritional adequacy either.
+The recall expansion supports this and we can expect the number of reports of ill pets to increase, as well as further expansion of this recall.

 ORIGINAL ARTICLE: JANUARY 1, 2021